 Written proposals are to be submitted by eligible partners, and project evaluation will be based upon a competitive process and the criteria established in this notice.
 Once NRCS selects a partner's proposal, landowners within the selected project area may submit an application directly to NRCS for participation in WRP.
 Individual landowner applications will be evaluated and ranked along with other applications in the watershed or geographic project area, when applicable, to ensure that the properties selected for funding will achieve project objectives.

 Wetland restoration and enhancement actions will be designed to improve water quality, and maximize wildlife habitat benefits and wetland functions and values according to the WRP regulation, 7 CFR part 1467, and NRCS conservation practice standards.
-Additionally, the successful restoration of land and the resultant wetland values must take into consideration the cost of such restoration, as required by the WRP statute and reflected in the WRP regulation at 7 CFR part 1467.4.
+Additionally, the successful restoration of land and the resultant wetland values must take into consideration the cost of Start Printed Page 73032such restoration, as required by the WRP statute and reflected in the WRP regulation at 7 CFR part 1467.4.
 Proposals must conform to the WRP guidelines for restoration and management of lands subject to a WRP easement.

 Benefits to the partners in WREP agreements include: